ImgBotApp/InternetNL/detail/mail/tls/cert-trust/verdict/good_en.md

-The trust chain of your mail server certificate is complete and signed by a trusted root certificate authority.
+The trust chain of all your mail server certificates is complete and signed by a trusted root certificate authority.